2017 Miami Marlins season: Regular season

-On August 26, Ichiro set the Marlins' single-season franchise record for pinch-hits with his 22nd pinch hit.
+On August 26, Suzuki set the Marlins' single-season franchise record for pinch-hits with his 22nd pinch hit.
 On August 27, Stanton became the first player since Chris Davis in 2013 to hit 50 home runs in one season.
 Stanton also became the sixth player in history to reach 50 home runs before the end of August.
 In the August 29 game versus the Washington Nationals, he hit his 18th home run of the month, tying Rudy York for his record of home runs in August set in 1937.

 Stanton won the NL Player of the Month Award for August, leading the major leagues with 18 home runs, 37 RBI, 28 runs scored and .899 slugging percentage.

-On September 8, Ichiro became the sixth player all-time to hit 2,500 career singles, as well as the eighth right fielder of all-time to record over 4,000 putouts at the position.
+On September 8, Suzuki became the sixth player all-time to hit 2,500 career singles, as well as the eighth right fielder of all-time to record over 4,000 putouts at the position.
 Stanton hit his 57th home run and drove in four runs on September 23 versus Arizona, giving him 125 on the season, and passing Preston Wilson's franchise record of 121 set in 2000.
 In spite of Stanton's historic season, ESPN ranked Marlins Park as one of the six most difficult stadiums in which to hit a home run in 2017.